daudmabena/docs/docs/welcome.md

 slug: /
 ---

 Bit is a platform for building with components and use them to compose apps and systems.
-Building with Bit gives a host of benefits for our codebase's modularity, composability, testability, and scalability.
+Building with Bit gives a lot of benefits for our codebase's modularity, composability, testability, and scalability.

 ## Get started